Platform Cloud Migration for Concrete and Steel Manufacturers

 Because of the new approach, data scanned from an RFID tag was available to all users on the platform and on the device of their choice.
 Because infrastructure projects can and do occur in areas without reliable wifi or cellular coverage, tags can be scanned by users without live Internet connections.
 Once service is restored, the app automatically synchronizes, reliably passing information directly to the cloud.

-Today, Idencia’s platform provides maximum value to all stakeholders.
+Today, Idencia’s Industrial Internet of Things (IIoT) platform provides maximum value to all stakeholders.
 For the construction manager, the system enables visibility of the entire supply chain.
 As important, the owner of the bridge or building now has the means to track and document the maintenance and service history of each component of these valuable projects.